RMS Olympic: Lifeboats

 Olympics lifeboat arrangement in 1911–12 was identical to Titanics – fourteen regulation boats, two emergency cutters and the White Star complement of four collapsible boats.
-Two collapsibles were stored (collapsible C and D) broken down under the lead boats on the port and starboard sides.
+Two collapsibles were stored (collapsibles C and D) broken down under the lead boats on the port and starboard sides.
 The final two collapsibles were stored on the top of the officers' quarters on either side of the number one funnel.
-Collapsible lifeboat B was stored on the port side roof of the officers quarters and collapsible lifeboat A was on the starboard side on the roof of the officers quarters.
+Collapsibles A and B were stored on the starboard and port sides of the funnel respectively.

-After Olympic's 1913 refit, she carried 68 lifeboats, enough for all aboard.
+After the 1913 refit, Olympic now carried 68 lifeboats, enough for all aboard.